 Reading is the skill by which students get information from books, computers, worksheets, and boards to learn math, science, literature, social studies, and more.
 As much as 85 percent of the curriculum is taught by reading.
 Therefore, children who are not reading on grade level by the end of third grade struggle in every class, year after year.
 The struggling reader at school usually continues to struggle into adulthood.

 Dyslexia is a common cause of reading failure.
 Dyslexia is a reading disability and refers to persons for whom reading appears beyond their grasp.
 According to the Diagnostic and Statistical Manual (5th edition), dyslexia is a specific learning disability not caused by any profound sensory, neurological and intellectual disorders or socio-cultural factors.

 Dyslexia cannot be treated with medication.
 Instead, specialized help is required to treat the disorder.
-Below are stories of ten children who received specialized help and overcame their dyslexia symptoms.
+Below are stories of eleven children who received specialized help and overcame their dyslexia symptoms.

 Dyslexia success stories that inspire

 Abraham, a student with dyslexia, failed his fourth grade and did not improve for two years.
 His mother read about the Edublox system and gave it a try.
 His improvement was remarkable, going on to eventually earn a master’s degree at university.

 In 2015, Maddie was diagnosed with dyslexia.
 This diagnosis was changed to severe dyslexia in 2016, and diagnoses of moderate dyscalculia and ADHD were added.
 On top of that, Maddie’s Full Scale IQ score was 81, which is in the Low Average range.
 Three years of treatment yielded little results.
 Finally, in February 2018, Maddie embarked on the Edublox program.
 Her IQ score increased to 103, and she improved by 54 percentiles in reading.